Quantitative Understanding of VAE as a Non-linearly Scaled Isometric Embedding: Derivations and proofs in Section

 To make theoretical analysis easier, we use the simpler approximation as $P_{z_j} = T \ p({\mu_{j({\bm x})}}) = 2 \sqrt{3} {\sigma_{j({\bm x})}} \ p({\mu_{j({\bm x})}})$ instead of Eq.\ref{EQ_Pms}, as shown in Fig.\ref{fig:ProbAprx}.
 Then, $R_{z_j}$ is derived as:

-This equation also means that the approximation of KL divergence in Eq. \ref{EQ_Rms} is equivalent to the rate in the uniform quantization coding with $P_{z_j} = 2 \sqrt{3} {\sigma_{j({\bm x})}} \ p({\mu_{j({\bm x})}})$ approximation, allowing the same small constant difference as in Eq. \ref{EQ_Rms2}.
+Here, the first term of the right equation is equivalent to Eq.~\ref{EQ_Rms}.
+This equation also means that the approximation of KL divergence in Eq.~\ref{EQ_Rms} is equivalent to the rate in the uniform quantization coding with $P_{z_j} = 2 \sqrt{3} {\sigma_{j({\bm x})}} \ p({\mu_{j({\bm x})}})$ approximation, allowing the same small constant difference as in Eq. \ref{EQ_Rms2}.
 It is noted that the approximation $P_{z_j} = 2 \sqrt{3} {\sigma_{j({\bm x})}} \ p({\mu_{j({\bm x})}})$ in Figure \ref{fig:ProbAprx} can be applied to any kinds of prior PDFs because there is no explicit assumption for the prior PDF.
 This implies that the theoretical discussion after Eq. \ref{EQ_Rms} in the main text will hold in arbitrary prior PDFs.

-Finally, the meaning of the small constant difference $\frac{1}{2}\log \frac{\pi e}{6}$ in Eqs. \ref{EQ_Rms2} and \ref{EQ_KLAPX2} is shown. \cite{DigtalComp} explains that the difference of the rate between the ideal information coding and uniform quantization is $\frac{1}{2}\log \frac{\pi e}{6}$.
+The meaning of the small constant difference $\frac{1}{2}\log \frac{\pi e}{6}$ in Eqs. \ref{EQ_Rms2} and \ref{EQ_KLAPX2} can be explained as follows: \citet{DigtalComp} show that the difference of the rate between the ideal information coding and uniform quantization is $\frac{1}{2}\log \frac{\pi e}{6}$.
 This is caused by the entropy difference of the noise distributions.
 In the ideal case, the noise distribution is known as a Gaussian.
 In the case the noise variance is $\sigma^2$, the entropy of the Gaussian noise is $\frac{1}{2}\log (\sigma^2 2 \pi e)$.
 For the uniform quantization with a uniform noise distribution, the entropy is $\frac{1}{2} \log (\sigma^2 12)$.
 As a result, the difference is just $\frac{1}{2}\log \frac{\pi e}{6}$.
 Because the rate estimation in this appendix uses a uniform quantization, the small offset $\frac{1}{2}\log \frac{\pi e}{6}$ can be regarded as a difference between the ideal information coding and the uniform quantization.
 As a result, KL divergence in Eq. \ref{EQ_DKL} and Eq. \ref{EQ_Rms} can be regarded as a rate in the ideal informaton coding for the symbol with the mean $\mu_{j({\bm x})}$ and variance ${\sigma_{j({\bm x})}} ^ 2$.